Adorable Sleeping Newborns – NCT magazine interview

 Little babies are so adorable while they are sleeping – they look so angelic and peaceful and new parents cannot take away the eyes from them.
 But if you work out the magic of some professional photographers, they surely look even more precious.

-Valentina from Photograface is a London photographer, based in Clapham Junction, who specialises in maternity and newborn photography.
+Valentina is a London photographer, based in Clapham Junction, who specialises in maternity and newborn photography.
 She comforts the babies until they are in a deep sleep and she carefully positions them in some cute and curled poses that you can only achieve in the early days of a newborn.
 She says the best time to photograph them is between 5 and 10 days, while they are still very sleepy and in their foetal position.

 “The session takes a few hours and a lot of patience.
 Babies need to have a full tummy and they need to feel warm and secure before they fall asleep.
 The preparation together with the feeding and comforting time is what makes the session so long.
 Once the babies are deeply asleep, pose them and finally take the photographs, which is the easy and fun part.”